jpuente/almanac/ephemeris/README.md

 ### Data

+Ephemeris data are read from a binary file, which has an architecture-dependent format.
+The distributed crate includes two binary data files in the `share/ephemeris/` folder:

+  * `de200-aarch64.dat` for the ARM 64-bit architecture, as in the MacBook M series.
+  * `de200-x86_64.dat` for the Intel 86-64 architecture, as in MacBook Intel series and PCs running Windows or Linux.

+The file for the current architecture is automatically selected when opening the file (see the `Ephemeris.Generic_State_Functions.Open_Data` source code for the details).

-The distributed version includes a binary ephemeris file (`share/ephemeris/de200.dat`) that can be used for the time interval going from 2019-12-15 to 2040-01-07 (Julian dates 2458832.5 to 2466160.5).
+Both files cover the time interval going from 2019-12-15 to 2040-01-07 (Julian dates 2458832.5 to 2466160.5).

 The `share/ephemeris/DE200` folder contains additional text files downloaded from the JPL server ([https://ssd.jpl.nasa.gov/ftp/eph/planets/ascii/](https://ssd.jpl.nasa.gov/ftp/eph/planets/ascii/)).